So how important is it to make the right choice when it comes to a predator hunting light?

 There is always a bit of trade-off when it comes to power, battery life, and size.
 You’ll want a light that is easy to carry, and easy to use.

-There are several different types of lights for coyote hunting and size is more important with some than others.
+There are several different types of lights for predator hunting and size is more important with some than others.

 1. Too heavy of a flashlight on a rifle will throw your rifle off balance and make it difficult to carry and slower to aim.